niloysh/open5gs-k8s/README.md

 kubectl logs <pod-name> -n open5gs
 ```

-For example, on successfully running the AMF, you can check its logs as follows
+For example, on successfully running the AMF, you can check its logs as follows:
 ```bash
 kubectl logs open5gs-amf-d965784c4-688nv -n open5gs
 ```
-You should see output similar to
+You should see output similar to:
 ```bash
 Defaulted container "amf" out of: amf, wait-scp (init) Open5GS daemon v2.7.0